What Is DeFi and How Does Decentralized Finance Work?

 DeFi risks include smart contract bugs, volatile asset prices, liquidation of over-leveraged positions, impermanent loss, and scam projects designed to steal funds.

+Smart contract risk is fundamental.
 Code can contain bugs.
 Even audited protocols have been exploited for hundreds of millions of dollars.
 Only use established protocols with multiple audits.

+Market volatility amplifies risk.
 Crypto prices can swing 20%+ in a day.
 If you've borrowed against collateral, a price drop can trigger liquidation and significant losses.

-Fraudulent projects steal billions annually.
+Scams and rug pulls steal billions annually.
 Research thoroughly, avoid projects promising unrealistic returns, and never invest more than you can afford to lose.

 Frequently Asked Questions